-Sussex Recovery College offers free educational courses about mental health and recovery which are designed to increase your knowledge and skills and promote self management.
-They also run some courses specifically for carers such as “Wellbeing Skills for Carers”.
+The Recovery College offers free educational courses about mental health and recovery which are designed to increase your knowledge and skills and promote self management.
+They also run some courses specifically for carers.

 Mindfulness Based Cognitive Therapy (MBCT) for Carers – Free

 Two hours a week for eight weeks can change your life.
 MBCT aims to help people build their own strategies for staying well, based on skills and practices that are best taught in a group rather than in a one-to-one context.
 Watch out for new courses in 2020.